Video Game: Madagascar

 - Simon Says Minigame: Plenty of examples.
 The straightest is probably one during the volcano segment, when Julian must enter dance-off to avoid being sacrificed before the shark falls in there.

-- Sterility Plague: During the healing minigame as Melville, you get Julian’s red medicine that instantly destroys any kind of infestation in its area.
+- Sterility Plague: During the healing minigame as Melman, you get Julian’s red medicine that instantly destroys any kind of infestation in its area.
 If you use it three times, Julian will run out of it and give you the black one, which doesn’t kill anything, but instead prevents all the creatures present inside the patient from multiplying for a good period of time.

 - Super Drowning Skills: Everyone besides Gloria dies as soon as they touch the water’s surface.

-- There Was a Door: An especially annoying example is used in the crashlanding level, where Melville is asked to clear a path for the group by riding on a boulder.
+- There Was a Door: An especially annoying example is used in the crashlanding level, where Melman is asked to clear a path for the group by riding on a boulder.
 It is a very frustrating mechanic as the boulder frequently rolls back at every obstacle, and once you’re done, you find out that everyone has already found the alternative entrance.

 - Tight Rope Walking: Alex can do that amongst his other skills.